 Sadako and the Thousand Paper Cranes by author Eleanor Coerr, Illustrations Ronald Himler

 Sadako and the Thousand Paper Cranes is a children’s book for the 7-10 year range but has a mature enough story that anyone can read and appreciate it.
 The English copy I have of the book is illustrated with black and white drawings while the Japanese version has large format color illustrations.
 I read the English and looked and the pretty Japanese pictures.
-There will be spoilers in this review but it’s a kids’ book so cry about it.
+There will be spoilers in this review but it’s a very short kids’ book so I think you’ll be okay.

 Sadako is a young girl who survived the Hiroshima bombings only to get radiation induced lukemia.
 She’s dying but is told that if she is able to fold 1,000 paper origami cranes that the gods may grant her the favor of life.
 So she spends her time in the hospital folding hundreds of cranes while her family helps her hang them.
 She wants to live and her child mentality thinks this is the way.